LShahmalak/Data205/README.md

 DIDSR_Web_Scrape.ipynb  webscraping code by the affiliation of Division of Imaging, Diagnostics, and Software Reliability

-FDA updated publications.ipynb - Capstone Project draft code.
-This has some code from the final, but is not a complete final project file.

 OSEL_webscraping.ipynb - Web scraped data under the affiliation of OSEL

 Original_inputs_refined_visual.ipynb - visualizations from the data provided origionally from the FDA